 The MMO industry moves along at the speed of information, and sometimes we’re deluged with so much news here at Massively Overpowered that some of it gets backlogged.
 That’s why there’s The MOP Up: a weekly compilation of smaller MMO stories and videos that you won’t want to miss.
 Seen any good MMO news?
 Hit us up through our tips line!

-Read on for more on what’s up with MMO crowdfunding this week and the roundup of all the crowdfunded MMOs we’ve got our eye on!
+Read on for more on what’s up with MMO crowdfunding over the last week and the regular roundup of all the crowdfunded MMOs we’re following.